7 Nasty Divorce Deposition Questions You Must Prepare For

 Keep and show the documents and proof about your living condition and explain to the court how reasonably you will arrange the living condition for the child.

-#6.
-Specific events and dates:
+6. Specific events and dates

 If the lawyer can prove that certain assets were acquired during the marriage, it could significantly impact how those assets are divided in the divorce.
 This is why it’s important to be prepared for questions about specific events and dates.
+Be sure to bring them up during the deposition so that they will be part of the official record for the judge.

-#8.
-Marital financial information:
+7. Marital financial information

+The divorce process can be both emotionally and financially draining.
+Both parties want to ensure they get their fair share when dividing up assets and debts.
 One way to ensure this is by fully disclosing all financial information.
 This includes things like bank statements, tax returns, and pay stubs.
 However, some people try to hide assets or income to keep more of the assets for themselves.

 This is why opposition lawyers will try to ask nasty questions about your marital finances.
 They want to ensure that you are truthful about your finances and not hiding anything.